WendyAnthony/Code_Each_Day/Code-Projects-2020.md

 - learning to make dashboards in ```R Markdown``` using ```flexdashboard``` with column layout, multiple pages, & storyboards

 **Thoughts:**
+- was able to create an internal link to another page in the multiple page layout
+  - trying, without success to create internal links to one of the storyboards

 **Links to code work:**
 - http://people.geog.uvic.ca/wanthony/website/etc/R_Stats_Links.html